 Our boxes were built to be robust and strong as well as able to withstand extreme weather conditions, meaning that they can be effective in a range of different climates and locations.
 They can also be loaded onto a truck and moved between different locations, meaning that they can go wherever the focus of the effort is.

 We are seeing an increasing need for scientific research to be carried out around the climate and global warming.
 This research often involves going to inhabitable locations on earth, such as the poles or desserts.

-It is, of course, unsatisfactory to build buildings in some of these areas, and this is where a temporary shipping container can be very useful.
-The shipping container can be delivered, used, and then taken away – perhaps to the next location, without leaving a building, rubbish, or any other trace.
+It is, of course, unsatisfactory to build buildings in some of these areas, and this is where a temporary unit can be very useful.
+These units can be delivered, used, and then taken away – perhaps to the next location, without leaving a building, rubbish, or any other trace.